The Canals are just beautiful. Incredibly hard to capture and incredibly hard NOT to take a picture of every single home or structure.

 I ended up buying a dress after being in the same clothes for 48 hours.
 Not the end of the world but after you travel via train then shuttle then boat for 24 hours and then walk around the crowded streets of venice a whole day, I think a new dress was warranted.
 And a bottle of moscato!

 amazing calamari.
 Most of the restuarants don't open until at least 7pm.
 And a lot of the Italians are on 'holiday' the month of August.
-So we asked a tour guide where to eat and she told us about these cute and quaint restaurants on the far side of Venice past the Jewish Ghetto (which is the first 'Geto' there ever was)
+So we asked a tour guide where to eat and she told us about these cute and quaint restaurants on the far side of Venice past the Jewish Ghetto (which is the first 'Geto' there ever was) Jason bought me my first bottle of Moscato to which I replied, 'when in rome' and of course not being in Rome, it doesn't exactly work as well, and I never repeated that statement when we were actually in Rome.

 There are so many more photos on my phone and camera but these are just a few highlights of Venice.
 We received our luggage the night before we left and I had never felt happier!
 This is on our train to Florence.
 My expressions still need some help but I was working on my selfie stick skills.